Collab4Sloth/Documentation/doc/docs/Documentation/User/MultiPhysicsCouplingScheme/Problems/0D/index.md

 In many multiphysics simulations involving thermodynamic equilibrium calculations, the thermodynamic description relies on analytical formulas.

-This capability is illustrated in `SLOTH` with the C++ object `AnalyticalIdealSolution<mfem::Vector>`, which computes the Gibbs free energy and the chemical potential for a `SOLUTION` phase of an ideal-solution type.
+This capability is illustrated in `SLOTH` with the object `AnalyticalIdealSolution<mfem::Vector>`, which computes the Gibbs free energy and the chemical potential for an ideal-solution phase.

 ```math
 \begin{align}